Lifailon/WinAPI/README.md

 Invoke-Expression(New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/Lifailon/WinAPI/rsa/WinAPI/Deploy/Deploy-OpenHardwareMonitor.ps1")
 ```

 When accessing the endpoint, there is a health check and a startup in case the process stops.
-For this purpose, the program must be located in one of the following paths (used in the `Find-Process` function to find the process executable by name):
+For this purpose, the program must be located in one of the following paths (used the `Find-Process` function to find the process executable by name):

 ```PowerShell
 "C:\Program Files",